btessaro/pumpkinfest-and-vegetarianism/README.md

 The data was scraped from the yelp reviews of vegetarian restaurants in [South Lyon](https://www.yelp.com/search?find_desc=Vegetarian+Restaurants&find_loc=South+Lyon%2C+MI+48178%2C+United+States) and [Rochester](https://www.yelp.com/search?find_desc=Vegetarian+Restaurants&find_loc=Rochester%2C+MI%2C+United+States).

+The analysis done show that hosting a Pumpkinfest does not influence people's behaviour to eat less meat!
+But who knows, maybe it does influence them to eat more veggies?!

-Skills I learned in this project:
+Skills I honed in this project:
 - webdata scrapping
 - data wrangling
 - data visualisation